A Note on Moser Iteration and the Large Coupling Limit: Moser Iteration all the Way

 \section{Moser Iteration all the Way}

 This section is devoted to the proof of Theorem \ref{thm:2nd_result}.
-It turns out that it is implied by the following ``mean value inequality" also sometimes called a ``reverse H\"older inequality":
+It is implied by the following ``mean value inequality":

-The argument is simple: the quantity on the right is controlled by $\norm{\ul}^2_{L^2(I\times V)}$ which decays exponentially by Theorem \ref{thm:main_result}.
-The inequality is called a mean value inequality because in the case of a sphere, the constant, $C$ is proportional to the reciprocal of the volume of the region of integration.
+The argument is simple: the quantity on the right is controlled by $\norm{\ul}^2_{L^2(I\times V)}$ which decays sub-exponentially by Theorem \ref{thm:main_result}.
+The inequality is so named because in the case of a sphere, the constant, $C$ is proportional to the reciprocal of the volume of the region of integration.

-The proof of the mean value inequality follows {\sc moser}'s proof of a similar result in \cite{Moser:1964rw}.
-It addresses two issues raised earlier: (i) the fact that we have ignored the gradient thus far, and (ii) the fact we have iterated our estimates only a finite number of times.
-Partly because our formulation is slightly different, partly to keep this note self--contained, and partly because it is so neat, we include a sketch of the proof.
-The discussion leans heavily on the exposition in {\sc saloff-coste} \cite[pg 445-447]{Saloff-Coste:1995uf}.
+The proof of the mean value inequality follows {\sc moser}'s proof of a similar result in \cite{Moser:1964rw} (see the exposition in {\sc saloff-coste} \cite[pg 445-447]{Saloff-Coste:1995uf}).
+Partly because our formulation is slightly different, and partly to keep this note self--contained, we include a sketch of the proof.

 We begin with the following identity for $p\geq1$ and non-negative $\ul$

 where $\chi=\chi(t)$ is a smooth function of $t$ and $\eta$ we have encoutered before.
 This can be derived by multiplying the differential equation by $\ul^{2p-1}\chi^2\eta^2$ and integrating by parts.
 We omit the details, but when the algebraic dust settles the above identity emerges.
 Note that when $p=1$, $\chi\equiv1$, Cauchy's inequality allows us to recover the main inequality, \eqref{eqn:main_L2_estimate}, in the proof of Lemma \ref{lem:caccio}.